HCL-TECH-SOFTWARE/connections-doc/source/admin/overview/i_ovr_r_whats_new.md

     -   [HCL Connections 8.0 Sizing Guide](https://opensource.hcltechsw.com/connections-doc/v8/guide_me/how_to_guides/connections8_sizing_guide.pdf): Provides sizing and deployment recommendations for both Connections and Component Pack, based on HCL performance tests and best practices learned and confirmed by multiple customers through time.
 -   **Component Pack**
     -   For supported versions of components, for example Kubernetes and Helm, refer to the table in the [HCL Connections 8.0 System Requirements](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073654).
-    -   Component Pack is now installed from Harbor instead of a local Docker registry, so you will need access to the Harbor repository.
-For more information, see [Steps to install or upgrade to Component Pack 8](../install/cp_install_services_tasks.md).
+    -   Component Pack is now installed from the [HCL Harbor repository](https://hclcr.io/harbor/projects/15/repositories).

 -   **Roadmap to Connections and Component Pack**
     -   **Connections 8.0**: See [Installing Connections](../install/c_installing.md) or [Upgrading and updating](../migrate/c_upgrade_migrate_overview.md).
     -   **Component Pack 8**: Component Pack for HCL Connections introduces several offerings that enhance collaboration and boost productivity.
 Upgrading to Component Pack 8 requires the replacement of MongoDB 3 with 5, and Elasticsearch 7 with OpenSearch.
 Refer to [Installing and upgrading Component Pack for Connections](../install/cp_install_config_intro.md).
     -   Check which new features are supported for a Component Pack and non-Component Pack deployment in [Deployment requirements for supporting 8.0 functionality](../plan/supported_features.md).

 **HCL Connections 8.0 will fully support the following in a future CR:**